All Episodes

 I see.

-I well, when I do smoke them, I smoke them in the evening.
+Well, when I do smoke them, I smoke them in the evening, hopefully after my daughter goes to bed.

 You know, I don't want to smoke her up.

-My wife doesn't really like it in the house, but uh she lets me get away with it once in a while.
+My wife doesn't really like it in the house, but she lets me get away with it once in a while.

-You you live in Lansing, so you don't it this time of year going outside to smoke a cigar, the thing's gonna fall apart on you because it's cold and there's no humidity.
+When you really get into this, you live in Lansing, so you don't, this time of year going outside to smoke a cigar, this thing's going to fall apart on you because it's cold and there's no humidity.

 And it's snow on the ground now.